Canadian laws have specific eligibility requirements which a person needs to meet before they can apply for Canadian citizenship.

 Applicants in the age group of 18-54 years, need to pass citizenship and a language test additionally.
 The citizenship test requires a decent knowledge of history, politics and geography of Canada.
 The language test needs an applicant to demonstrate effective communication skills in either one of Canada’s two official languages-French or English.

 In the citizenship application, there has to be a declaration by applicants explicitly stating their intent to reside in Canada, after the citizenship is granted.

-Recently, the federal government has allowed adding half days of residing in Canada to be counted towards the total residency requirement, with a maximum of 365 days for applicants resided in Canada as a Temporary resident such as an International student and foreign worker.
+Recently, the federal government has allowed adding half days of residing in Canada while the applicants were Temporary residents, to be counted towards the total residency requirement, with a maximum of 365 days.

 For any child below the age of 18, the residency requirement does not apply.
 This rule is applicable for children who have at least one parent who is a Canadian citizen or has met the residency requirement while applying for Canadian citizenship.